ACFR-RPG/mtrx5700-resources/quickstarts/ur5e_ros2.md

 ## Documentation
-Please note that you should have ros2 humble installed if you are following the environment setup instruction [Ubuntu 22.04 Environment (2025)](../environment/22_04_ros2_humble.md).
+Please note that you should have ros2 humble already installed, if you are following the environment setup instruction [Ubuntu 22.04 Environment (2025)](../environment/22_04_ros2_humble.md).
 See the [installation instructions](https://docs.universal-robots.com/Universal_Robots_ROS2_Documentation/doc/ur_robot_driver/ur_robot_driver/doc/installation/installation.html) for more details and source-build instructions, and you are encouraged to read more from this official documentation instead of this "quick start note".

 ## Dependencies
-Git clone the following repositorties into your workspace ("$COLCON_WS/src")
+The following repositorties from [Universal Robots](https://github.com/UniversalRobots) will be used:
  - https://github.com/UniversalRobots/Universal_Robots_ROS2_Driver
  - https://github.com/UniversalRobots/Universal_Robots_Client_Library